sandias42/claude-html-copy/README.md

 # claude-html-copy
-A dead-simple chrome plugin for copying html to claude.
+Dead-simple plugin for easy copying of html context for claude.